Deeding Property to an LLC

 General Warranty Deeds Versus Special Warranty Deeds

-Assumption or “Subject to?”
+Assumption Versus “Subject to”

 Most investment properties have at least a first-lien with outstanding debt.
 What should be said about this when deeding the property into an investor’s LLC?
 The choice has both legal and accounting implications.
-If nothing is mentioned about the debt, then the result by default is that the property has been conveyed subject to the debt.
-But it is important to be deliberate and intentional in drafting real estate documents, so the better practice is to expressly state whether the LLC will be assuming the existing indebtedness or taking the property “subject to.”
+If nothing is mentioned about the debt then the result by default is that the property has been conveyed into the LLC subject to the debt—in other words, the LLC makes no express promise to pay the loan.

 Other Clauses in the Deed